Harlan County, Kentucky: Literature

 Elmore Leonard's novels Pronto, Riding the Rap, and Raylan feature Raylan Givens, a Harlan County native, and his short story "Fire in the Hole" has Givens returning to Harlan.

 In the James Jones novel "From Here to Eternity", Robert E. Lee Prewitt, a bugler in the Army and the main character, is from Harlan County.

+In the Nicholas Proffitt novel "Gardens of Stone", the main character, Army soldier Jackie Willow's family is from Harlan County.

 Music

 Harlan County is mentioned in many versions of the 18th-century folk song "Shady Grove".
 The famous labor song, "Which Side Are You On?", was written by Florence Reece in 1931 in and about Harlan.
 It has been covered by many artists from Pete Seeger and the Almanac Singers to Billy Bragg, the Dropkick Murphys, and Natalie Merchant.
 Harlan is mentioned in the Aaron Watson song "Kentucky Coal Miner's Prayer".

 It is mentioned in Robert Mitchum's recording "Ballad of Thunder Road" as a stop along a moonshine route.
 It is the subject of the Darrell Scott song "You'll Never Leave Harlan Alive", which has been covered by Brad Paisley, Dave Alvin, Kathy Mattea, and Patti Loveless, among others, and has been heard in several versions on the TV drama Justified.
+Dave Alvin also wrote and performed his song, "Harlan County Line" for an episode of Justified.